Country _ Name

 Market size for payment services and biggest payment service providers

-In terms of the types of markets where FinTech companies compete, the Payments and Remittances segment continues to be the leading segment, with 23% of the start-ups identified (42 start-ups).
+In terms of the types of markets where FinTech companies compete, the Payments and Remittances segment, while experiencing a slow decline in recent years, is still one of the leading segments, with 15,8% of the start-ups identified (55 start-ups).
+Finnovista Fintech Radar for Chile 2024: https://www.finnosummit.com/radar/chile-sexta-edicion/

 Information regarding revenues, executed transactions, customers and the biggest payment service providers is not readily available.